Jump to content

 Click on the image to go directly to the "Digital Twin Wiesbaden" application.

-Smart City head of department Maral Koohestanian:
+Smart City Director Maral Koohestanian

 "The Civil Engineering and Surveying Office has been collecting and processing geodata for decades.
 Wiesbaden is now making a big leap forward in terms of the graphic processing and visualization of this information.
 The new interactive map gives every citizen access to exciting representations of our city, many of them in 3D."